[Opinion] EU migration solutions are on the table - let's adopt them

 It doesn't have to be this way.
 Over the past two and a half years, proposals to improve the system have been considered by the European Parliament.

-Despite our political differences from left to right and after long negotiations, we have agreed detailed EU laws on equal reception, a just return policy for those who do not qualify for protection, fair distribution of asylum seekers, efficient asylum procedures, EU agencies for oversight, and consistent rules on who qualifies for asylum.
+Despite our political differences from left to right and after long negotiations, we have agreed detailed EU laws on equal reception, fair distribution of asylum seekers, efficient asylum procedures, EU agencies for oversight, and consistent rules on who qualifies for asylum.

 The European Parliament has done its job.
 We are now waiting for member states' leaders, who have failed to reach their position on a true Common European Asylum System.